Tritlo/writ-plugin/README.md

-The GRIT Plugin
+The WRIT Plugin
 ======
-Gradual Runtime-Irrelevant Typing
+Weak Runtime-Irrelevant Typing
 --------------------------------------------------------------------

 A type-checker plugin that allows users to "defaulting" a data kind to a value,